jack-norrie/jack-norrie.github.io/_posts/2025-05-05-Backpropagation:-A-Modern-Explanation.md

 ![compute_graph_grad](/assets/images/backpropagation_compute_grad.png)

-The main disadvantage of this approach is that the complexity of the derivative compute graph is often much more complex than the original compute graph, which steams from the branching caused by applications of the chain and product rule.
+The main disadvantage of this approach is that the complexity of the derivative compute graph is often much higher than the original compute graph, which stems from the branching caused by applications of the chain and product rule.
 Furthermore, this procedure does not efficiently reuse previous compute.

 These inefficiencies are not important relative to symbolic differentiation's key objective, which is to produce a human readable output for the derivative in terms of the symbols in the originally supplied expression (this is the technology behind [mathematica](https://www.wolfram.com/mathematica/)).
 This human readable part is usually implemented by an additional pass through the produced graph where symbols are collected.
 Furthermore, this requirement that it needs to be passed a mathematical expression makes them ill suited for computer programs with dynamic runtime behaviour, such as dynamic branching and looping.